PyMoDAQ/pymodaq_plugins_thorlabs/README.rst

-# PyMoDAQ Plugins
+# PyMoDAQ Plugins Thorlabs

 PyMoDAQ, Modular Data Acquisition with Python, is a set of **python** modules used to perform automated measurements.

-This repository contains various hardware plugins compatible with PyMoDAQ

-For an exhaustive list of the available plugins, see https://docs.google.com/spreadsheets/d/1wfMfvLwTitZd2R2m1O5i6wVEaX1lJBahP2HUbxVdidg
+This repository contains a set of PyMoDAQ plugins for instruments from Thorlabs (Kinesis K10CR1 (stepper rotation actuator), Kinesis Flipper, Kinesis KSP100...)

 GitHub repo: https://github.com/CEMES-CNRS